egorxe/openglory/README.md

 Directory **run** contains **gpu.py** helper script for launching emulation, HDL simulation and synthesis of OpenGlory.
 Here are some examples of what could be done.

-To build OpenGlory with Vivado for Alinx AXKU040 board with NaxRiscV CPU:
+To build OpenGlory with Vivado for Alinx AXKU040 board with NaxRiscv CPU:
 ```
 ./gpu.py synth --config configs/synth/alinx_axku040_nax.json
 ```